Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### What happens to my rewards that are accumalated if I switch delegation from Foundation to External node?

-If you haven't already claimed your rewards before switching delegation, then upon successfull switch of your delegation from Foundation to External the Rewards that were accumalated till then will be transferred back to your account.
+If you haven't already claimed your rewards before switching delegation, then upon successfull switch of your delegation from Foundation to External node, the Rewards that were accumalated until then will be transferred back to your account.

 ### Will delegation on the External Nodes work the same as Foundation Nodes?

-Yes, it will work the same as Foundation nodes
+Yes, it will work the same as Foundation nodes.

 ### Will I still get rewards after delegating to an External Node?

 Yes, rewards will be distributed the same as earlier with the Foundation nodes.
-Every successful submission of a checkpoint will yield in rewards.
+Every successful submission of a checkpoint will yield rewards.
 Rewards will be distributed and calculated at every checkpoint relative to the stake ratio, as currently implemented.

 ### Will there be any unbonding period if I unbond from an External Node?